Posted by Starwest Botanicals Content Team | Medically Reviewed by Daniel Powers, MS on 10-10-2022

 Although the powers of herbs for stress support are just now starting to be unlocked in Western civilization, Indigenous and Eastern civilizations have been tapping them for thousands of years.

 Cave paintings of herbal medicine have been traced back to 25,000 B.C. in France.
 The Egyptians wrote about them around the 28th century B.C.
-Indigenous people used herbs for stress and anxiety symptoms that we still recognize today: lemon balm, hops, lavender, and passionflower, among others.
+Indigenous people used herbs for stress and mood support that we still recognize today: lemon balm, hops, lavender, and passionflower, among others.

 When we experience the peace of herbs, we experience a piece of history.